-A minimum of 48 credit hours beyond the master's degree is required for the PhD degree: 24 credit hours in coursework (8 courses) that includes advanced courses in sociological theory, research methods, and Statistics; and 24 credit hours in doctoral research.
+A minimum of 48 credit hours beyond the master's degree is required for the PhD degree: 24 credit hours in coursework (8 courses) that includes advanced courses in sociological theory and in research methods; and 24 credit hours in doctoral research.
 At least 12 credit hours (4 courses) must be completed at the 600 level.
 Six credit hours are permitted outside the Sociology Department.
-As soon as possible, PhD students should complete Comprehensive Examinations in sociological theory and research methods.
+PhD students should complete Qualifying Examinations in sociological theory and research methods at the end of their first year of study, if possible.
 At the completion of coursework and prior to dissertation work, students must complete one Specialty Examination in their interest areas.
-The Office of Graduate Studies requires that these examinations be taken within five years of first enrollment in the Ph.D. program.
-All requirements for the Ph.D. degree must be completed within a period of 8 years from first entry into the doctoral program.